QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Preliminaries

 \section{Preliminaries}

-In this section, we review some of the most important properties related to a low-Kronecker rank decomposition of matrices.
-Such a decomposition relies on the existence of block-matrices of equal size and that allow for a re-organization of the entries into a low-rank reshuffled matrix.
+The main computational rules related to the Kronecker product are described in the appendix of this dissertation.
+In this section, we review some of the most important properties related to the decomposition of matrices with a sum of Kronecker products.
+Such a decomposition relies on the existence of block-matrices of equal size and that allow for a re-organization of the entries into a low-rank reshuffled matrix. \begin{defn} \cite{Loan:2000} Let $m_1,n_1,m_2,n_2 \in \mathbb{R}$.
+Let $\bold{X} \in \mathbb{R}^{m_1 m_2 \times n_1 n_2}$ and $\bold{X}_{i,j} \in \mathbb{R}^{m_2 \times n_2}$ such that: